AutodeskGames/stingray-docs/source/interactive_help/building_levels/create_game_objects/marker_properties.md

 <dt>Name</dt>
 <dd>Name of the marker.
 Name must be unique.

-> **Note:** Stingray gives the marker a unique name when you create it, and prevents you from changing the name to an existing name.
+> **Note:** The interactive editor gives the marker a unique name when you create it, and prevents you from changing the name to an existing name.

 </dd>